 Here is an explanation of the programmes that can be found as part of the ‘Training Search’ on the home page.

-Traineeships are a Government programme designed to help people who are nearly ready for an Apprenticeship but require a little support to get there.
-Traineeships include work experience, work readiness training and English and maths.
-Traineeships are designed to lead on to an Apprenticeship or other paid work.
-More details are available here.
+Traineeships are government-funded work experience programmes designed to help people who are nearly ready for an apprenticeship or work, but who need a little support to get there.
+Traineeships include work experience, work-readiness training and help with English and maths if needed.
+Traineeships are designed to lead on to an apprenticeship or other paid work.
+More details about traineeships for employers are available here.